charliecalvert/CloudNotes/Assignments/React/ReactNativeAndroidSdk.md

 ## Turn it in

-Take a screen shot of your app running in the Android X86 VM.
+Take a screen shot of the Android Native application you built that you are most proud of running in the Android X86 VM.

 ## Build from ISO